How To Write a Cover Letter: Basics and Best Practices

 Photo by Vitaly Gariev on Unsplash

-Take a break from the writing process and reread your letter later with fresh eyes.
-Proofread your letter, keeping an eye out for any typos or errors.
-Run the spell-check function.
+Before sending your cover letter, take a short break from the writing process.
+Reread the letter once you have fresh eyes, proofreading and looking for any typos or errors.
 You can also try reading the letter out loud; this can help you catch things that you might skip over while reading on the screen.

 Example cover letter